 Being gay is as much a choice as is being straight.
 No one actively chooses to be gay, bi, trans, straight or any of the other varieties of gender expression and sexual attraction - we just come out that way.

-of the traditional mother/father set will somehow "turn them gay"?
+Do you really believe that educating children about the concept of someone having two mothers instead of the traditional mother/father set will somehow "turn them gay"?
 By that logic, if you like your kids Caucasian, perhaps you should have them opt out of Black History Month, since, in your backwards Bizarro world, learning about a thing apparently makes you that thing.
 In that world, I would never let my kids learn about Republicans.
 Or Tea Baggers.
 Or Borat.

 A child will not learn to be gay or straight.
 What they will learn is that people are different in infinite ways.
 And then, they DO get to choose.
 They get to choose between love or hate, between acceptance or denial, between an enlightened, intelligent, educated understanding...or the status quo.